 Of course nothing should stop you telling your story if you feel you have one to tell but you should be acutely aware of your skills or lack thereof and, assuming you do find you're in need, find solutions to them because the use of poor language in writing can be as distracting and annoying as a dull or amateurish story.

-As I say above, I read a lot and the one thing I know is true for me is that whilst I can forgive the odd spelling or grammar mistake the greater the incidence of such errors the greater the chance I will get frustrated with a book and ditch it.
+As I said above, I read a lot and the one thing I know is true for me is that whilst I can forgive the odd spelling or grammar mistake the greater the incidence of such errors the greater the chance I will get frustrated with a book and ditch it.
 That seems particularly relevant today as, in parallel with the rise of SMS texting and social networking, English language skills feel like they are on the decline.
-Arguably this is just language evolution in action but to me it feels wrong and when work emails arrive tell me they have assigned a given task to "yourself" rather than the grammatically correct "you" I cannot help but think less of the person sending it.
-Fortunately we have yet to reach, in work emails at least, the declining standards of text messages though have had mails and other communications substituting "u" for "you", "ur" for "your or "you're" and "r" for "are".
+Arguably this is just language evolution in action but to me, it feels wrong and when work emails arrive tell me they have assigned a given task to "yourself" rather than the grammatically correct "you" I cannot help but think less of the person sending it.
+Fortunately, we have yet to reach, in work emails at least, the declining standards of text messages though have had emails and other communications substituting "u" for "you", "ur" for "your or "you're" and "r" for "are".
 Nevertheless part of my role at work is to create technical documentation and to communicate technical issues to others and that, in combination with the pseudoscientific papers I used to write in response to the ignorant assertions of fundamentalists, has helped to develop my writing skills.

-In my next blog post I'll deal with the second requirement, inspiration.
+In my next blog post, I'll deal with the second requirement, inspiration.

 Thanks for reading.